-Do-It-Yourself (DIY) Investing
+Do It Yourself (DIY) Investing

 What is DIY investing?

-• Managing your own portfolio can offer more control and lower fees than a traditional investment approach, but you are also completely responsible for all of your investment decisions, successes, and losses.
+• A DIY investor will often use discount brokerages and online trading platforms to make their investments.
+This can offer lower fees than a traditional investment approach, but investors are also completely responsible for all their investment decisions, successes, and losses.

-Be wary of investment fraud
+Be aware of investment fraud

 Fraudsters create fake websites and use advertisements, recommendations, and private messages to convince investors that they should part with their money to achieve big returns.
 Visit our investment fraud web page for more information about how to spot and report investment scams.